Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

 To be sure you are not in violation of the Hit and Run Law, you should take immediate steps if you are involved in an accident:

-1. Check for injuries: Make sure that you and any passengers in your vehicle have not been injured before leaving the scene.
+1. Check for injuries: Ensure you and any passengers in your vehicle have not been injured before leaving the scene.

 2. Exchange information: Obtain contact information from all drivers and occupants at the scene or exchange insurance resources.